Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Building work starts on Worcester Cathedral.
 Orchestrated by Bishop Wulfstan.
 (More Information to follow)

 The Worcestershire rebellion led by Robert of Lacy was dealt with quickly by Wulfstan, the Bishop of Worcester, who called on those knights and local landowners still loyal to the King to defend Worcester.
 Many of the rebels were captured or killed.

 Wulfstan was bishop of Worcester.
 The location of his grave is not known.

-At Easter Henry II and his wife Eleanor visited Worcester Cathedral and placed their crowns on the shrine of Wulfstan, vowing not to wear them again.
+At Easter King Henry II, and his wife Eleanor, visited Worcester Cathedral and placed their crowns on the shrine of Wulfstan, vowing not to wear them again.

 Wulfstan, (Archbishop of York 1002-23)

 John Wycliffe was tried for heresy at the court of the bishop of London at St. Paul's.
 Wycliffe was supported by John of Gaunt but the trial failed to convict the religious reformer when it ended in riots and chaos.